TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

 • Any change in your bite.

-Many times periodontal disease will not have any of the warning signs or symptoms.
+Many times, periodontal disease will not have any of the warning signs or symptoms.
 That’s why regular check-ups are important.

 PREVENTING PERIODONTAL DISEASE